supernova4869/s_mmpbsa/gmx-rs-tools/NOTES.md

 * The layout is the one of `utils::set_style`, the template s_mmpbsa prints its own bars with, but the bar is drawn with `utils::set_style_plain`: it keeps the colour of the surrounding output instead of forcing its own, because s_mmpbsa greys the terminal while it extracts trajectories.
-When the total is not known the counters-only variant of `utils` is used instead.
+The `pos/len` fields are the frame counter and the number of frames in the input; when the count is not taken (see below) the counters-only variant of `utils` is used instead and the message carries the frame number.
 * `indicatif` only draws on a terminal, so redirecting standard error gives exactly the message stream that the parity tests compare.
 A host program can call `progress::set_enabled(false)` to switch the bars off, or `progress::set_enabled(true)` to force them on by drawing them on `/dev/tty` (useful when the output is piped, e.g. `...
 2>&1 | tee log`).
+* The total of the bar is `trx::frame_count()`, which walks the frame headers of an `xtc`/`trr` input and skips the payload of every frame, so counting a trajectory much larger than memory costs one pass over the headers and no decoding.
+It is only taken when the bar is drawn (`progress::is_enabled()`), which keeps piped runs and the parity tests away from the extra pass.
-* `trjconv`/`coords` measure progress against the requested time window when `-e` is given, and against the number of bytes read from the trajectory otherwise (which is what "convert the whole file" means).
-Frames that are read but not written (before `-b`, or after the last frame of the window) still advance the bar, as they do in GROMACS.
+* Frames that are read but not written (before `-b`, or after the last frame of the window) still advance the bar, as they do in GROMACS.
 * The bar is finished and cleared while the index group prompts are printed and a fresh one is started for the frame loop, so the prompts and the final `Last written:` line never mix with the bar.